 Minimum open-loop gain as a function of frequency, specified

 The software automatically maps the input argument

-Frequency band in which tuning requirement is enforced, specified
+Frequency band in which tuning goal is enforced, specified as

 Req.Focus = [1,100];

 Default: 1 (